EEG-to-Text Translation: A Model for Deciphering Human Brain Activity: Methodology

 \subsubsection{Step 2: End-to-End Fine-Tuning}

-After the model gets its initial adaptation in \ref{step:1}, we then fine tune the entire architecture comprehensively which enables a deeper integration and co-adaptation of all the components of the R1 Translator architecture ranging from EEG feature extraction to text generation.
+Following the initial adaptation, the second stage unfreezes all model parameters to facilitate a deep, co-adaptive integration of all components.
+This holistic optimization enables the entire architecture, from EEG feature extraction to text generation, to learn in concert.

+In this stage, the full set of parameters $\theta$ is made trainable.
+The model is fine-tuned end-to-end, with parameter updates given by:

+Typically, a smaller learning rate is employed ($\eta_2 < \eta_1$) to ensure fine-grained adjustments, preserving the knowledge gained in both pretraining and the initial adaptation stage, ultimately leading to optimal performance.